Judaization of the Galilee: Mixed Arab–Jewish communities

 An unexpected effect of the government's efforts to attract Jewish population to the Galilee has been the growth of mixed Arab–Jewish communities.
 "Efforts to Judaize the Galilee have had a paradoxical effect," writes Meiron Rapaport of Haaretz.
 "Prosperous Jews are leaving the northern cities ... and in their place come Arabs."
 While the government built housing units in towns intended for Jewish settlement, Jews did not migrate to the region as expected.
 Meanwhile, Arabs, whose housing options were increasingly limited by development restrictions in their own villages, bought units in the Jewish towns.
-There are now substantial Arab populations in several new Galilee towns, including Upper Nazareth (about 20%) and Carmiel (10%).
+There are now substantial Arab populations in several new Galilee towns, including Upper Nazareth (about 20%) and Karmiel (10%).

 With no guiding policy of the national government to deal with this integration, local regional councils have been left to themselves to deal with these developments.
 For example, the Menashe regional council, in the lower Galilee, elected to send its municipal workers to Arabic courses in order to provide services to their Arab residents; the Misgav Regional Council has declared that "cooperation between all sectors ...
 Jewish and Arab" is a development objective, though Jewish–Arab relations have not been without problems.

 Israeli nongovernmental organizations (NGOs) have taken a leading role in developing programs to promote integration and to militate for government development policies.
 "Promoting a shared society in mixed areas needs to be focused on specific policy planning, and must be managed with a multifaceted approach including socioeconomic, educational, public and governmental considerations," writes Amnon Be'eri-Sulitzeanu, co-executive director of the Abraham Fund.
 "It is vital to recognize that Israel today is a mixed country.
 Policy aimed at improving the nature of Jewish–Arab relations in mixed cities and regions is of primary and paramount importance for the future of the state."